alexa/Topical-Chat/README.md

 ### Conversations:

-**Each .json file in topical_chat/conversations/ has the following format:**
+**Each JSON file in conversations/ has the following format:**
 ```
 {